Instructions provided in this guide apply to Jira Cloud only. Refer to Jira Server guide for more information.

 - Create incoming link: Check this box.

 - Consumer Name: Elastic

-- Public Key: Your Public Key from Workplace Search.
+- Public Key: The Public Key from Workplace Search you’ve previously copied.